sympa-community/gpldoc/man/sympa_config.5.md

     - `closed` - closed
     - `confidential` - restricted to subscribers, messages from others are discarded
-    - `editordkim` - Moderated, no authentication needed if DKIM signature from moderator is OK
     - `editorkey` - Moderated
     - `editorkeyonly` - Moderated, even for moderators
     - `editorkeyonlyauth` - Moderated, need authentication from moderator